Quest of Persia

 "Bazy Rayaneh Magazine, January 2008"

-The Last Zand Swordsman ("QoP: Lotfali Khan Zand" Exclusive Preview)
+The Last Zand Swordsman ("QoP: Lotfali Khan Zand" Exclusive Preview) (Behrooz Ojaghian)

 Unlike "QoP: The End of Innocence", "Lotfali Khan Zand" is third person sword-fighting game with a historic theme.
 What started as a simple Tech-Demo has turned into a full action sword-fighting game.
 "Lotfali Khan Zand" has a good variety of gameplays from the main sword-fighting to mechanical puzzles.
 Although the developers have passed the borders of Persian game industry in a considerable way, but the game is still not in the level of games such as "Prince of Persia", or "Assassin's Creed".